Quality

 Continuity

 Continuity supports the need of small children for intimate relationships.
-At Little Giants, we carefully introduce children to daycare as well as make transitions to new groups very slowly and carefully.
+At Little Giants, we carefully introduce children to day care as well as make transitions to new groups very slowly and carefully.

 Individualized Care